-6 Conclusion
+5 Conclusion

-This paper has drawn a quantitative link between leverage, market size, and financial instability.
-Specifically, markets tend to become unstable when levered investors accumulate too large a share of the assets.
+This paper draws a quantitative link between leverage, market size, and financial stability.
+Markets tend to become unstable when levered investors accumulate too large a share of the asset market.
 The total net worth and the distribution of net worth held by levered investors together determine a minimum market size for the market to be stable.
-The ratio of this minimum market size to actual market size defines an instability ratio which determines how close the market is to an instability-induced crisis.
+The ratio of the market size to this minimum market size defines a stability ratio which determines how close the market is to instabilityinduced crises.

-We applied the model to study the collapse of Long-Term Capital Management in 1998 and how it affected the markets.
+We apply the model to study the collapse of Long-Term Capital Management in 1998 and how the collapse affected various asset markets.
 Most accounts of the demise of LTCM argue that the fund's fundamental failure was that it was too highly levered and took too much risk.
 Lowenstein, Dunbar, the President's Working Group on Financial Markets, and the Basel Committee all accept this hypothesis.
 Our analysis makes clear that LTCM's leverage was, however, only part of the story.
-The true problem was that it was both highly levered and large relative to the markets in which it invested.
-Had it been smaller it might have survived.
-LTCM's very existence destabilized the markets, creating the potential for much larger price moves than would have been possible in the absence of the fund's existence.
-Instead of the risk being mitigated by LTCM's hedges, as it would have been had the fund been smaller, once the crisis hit risk became governed by the theoretical notional exposure.
+LTCM was both highly levered and large relative to the markets in which it invested.
+Had it been smaller it might have survived even with its high leverage.
+LTCM's very existence destabilized markets, creating the potential for much larger price moves than would have been possible in the absence of the fund's existence.
+Instead of the risks being mitigated by LTCM's hedges, as it would have been had the fund been smaller, once the crisis hit risks became governed by the theoretical notional exposure.
 All of a sudden, the correlations between the assets LTCM was betting on changed, precisely because LTCM was betting on them.

-Our model has a number of advantages relative to other models of financial crises.
-The simpler framework of our model means that it can accommodate a richness of financial instruments and heterogeneous beliefs, making it easier to apply operationally.
+Our model has advantages relative to other models of financial crises.
+Our simple framework can accommodate a richness of financial instruments and heterogeneous beliefs, making it easy to apply operationally.
 The chosen methodological design implies that the results are not sensitive to small changes in model specification.
-Finally, the key variables in the model are observable and measurable: leverage, margin requirements, the interest rate, and the net worth of levered investors versus unlevered investors.
-There is a minimum of reliance on unobservable, psychological variables such as utility, expectations, and subjective probability distributions.
+Finally, the key variables in the model are observable and measurable by regulators: leverage, margin requirements, interest rates, and the net worth of levered investors versus unlevered investors.
+There is a minimum of reliance on unobservable variables such as utility, expectations formation, and subjective probability distributions.
 The measure we have presented is sufficiently general and simple that it could be calculated and applied by macroprudential regulators to provide advance warning of a crisis, warnings that might prevent or mitigate future crises.